Home » Services » Mole Control

 • We continue to make regular service visits until you no longer want or need the service.
 Sometimes weather (such as snow and frozen ground conditions) and other conditions may result in stretching out the visits beyond a week.

-You also have the option of year-round protection for your property by paying for an annual program.
+• You are not obligated to sign a contract for a full year.
+While some properties need mole control year-round, most of them do not.
+Many of our clients save money because we employ our services only as moles enter their properties.
+Others enjoy the peace of mind knowing that Flying Pig Pest Control monitors their lawn throughout the year.
+You also have the option of year-round protection for your property with our annual program.
 This program is recommended for those whose properties typically have a significant amount of moles in their property throughout the year.

 Related: Mole Damage In Lawns: What to Look For